01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day1.md

 4. What is the average % of alcohol on all wines in the data set ?
 If needed, drop `np.nan` values

-5. Compute the minimum, the maximum, the 25th percentile, the 50th percentile, the 75 percentile, the median of the pH
+5. Compute the minimum, the maximum, the 25th percentile, the 50th percentile, the 75th percentile, the median (50th percentile) of the pH

 6. Compute the average quality of the wines having the 20% least sulphates